 Creating a Sense of Discovery and Belonging

 Emporium Melbourne kind of flops it all out on the first date.
 I’m not wondering what’s around the next corner, I can guess with high certainty there’s another row of stores.
 Whether you’re a fan of the overpriced clothes they sell or not, a company like Abercrombie & Fitch knows how to create discovery.
-Even with relatively limited real estate space to contend with, they craft store experiences that invoke curiosity at every corner.
+Even with relatively limited real estate space, they craft store experiences that invoke curiosity at every corner.
 A prime example of this is their flagship Singapore store along Orchard Road.

 Entering through it’s front entrance is akin to being granted a bouncer’s blessing into a popular late night club.
 Pulsing music and a distinct youthful fragrance beckon you from within the store, pulling you down the foyer’s tall elongated hall ending in a wall that prompts you to turn into the store.
 It’s difficult to resist.